metroproxyn/metroproxyn/README.md

 ### Greetings and salutations!👋

 I am Alex Maszanski, a Data Scientist who interested in Machine Learning, Kaggle contributing and Artificial Intelligence.
-I'm a writer on proglib.io website.
+I'm a writer on [proglib.io](https://proglib.io) website.
 Most of my articles focus on the realm of Data science, especially Machine Learning methods & alghorithms.

 A lot of my repositories & pet projects represented here, from my school days when I tried Java and C languages to nowadays, where mostly of my projects are related with Python and Data Science in general.
 Also I'm in relations with high math since my secondary school.
 And I really like the fact that things like mathematics, combinatorics, statistics & probability theory can be combined with programming and generate an interesting result!

-## 📚My Knowledge & skills
+## 📚My Knowledge & Skills

 - Main: Python, Machine Learning, Mathematics, SQL
 - Machine Learning Algorithms: Linear Logistic Regression, Decision Tree, Random Forest, K-Nearest Neighbors (KNN), Gradient Boosting(Xgboost, Catboost, LightAutoML)